Skip to Main Content

 SWRK 6003 - Global Social Work Practice

-Prerequisite: Admission to the MSW program or with permission from the MSW Program Director.
+Course Restriction: Restricted to students in the Master of Social Work program or with permission from the MSW Program Director.

 This is an elective course that will provide opportunities for one-to-one direct practice within a host culture.
 Students will be provided the foundation knowledge about the importance of how globalization has impacted social work practice and what are the developing trends.
 This course will allow students to examine the global dimensions of social work profession while directly engaging with individuals, families, and groups while at the same time becoming exposed to social justice and policy.